jikurata/logger/README.md

 Logger.error(err); // Error: some error <Stack trace>
 ```
 ## Advanced Usage
+Logger is a Singleton, so the same object is referenced when it is called in other files.
 ```
-// Logger is a Singleton, so the same object is referenced when it is called in other files

-// Logger creates a Log object for every log const log = Logger.log('foo');
+// Logger creates a Record object each time it is invoked const record = Logger.log('foo');
-console.log(log) // { type: 'info', timestamp: <Date>, message: 'foo' }
+console.log(record) // { type: 'info', timestamp: <Date>, message: 'foo' }

-// Logger will emit the Log object through the 'log' event Logger.on('log', (log) => {
+// Logger will emit the Record object through the 'record' event after it is invoked Logger.on('record', (record) => {
     // do stuff
 });
-Logger.log('foo'); // does stuff

 // Event emitting can be disabled through the emitLog property Logger.emitLog = false;

-// Logs are also stored in the Logger history array console.log(Logger.history) // [Log, Log, Log...]
+// Records are also stored in the Logger history array console.log(Logger.history) // [Record, Record, Record...]

 // By default, the history size limit is set to 50, but can be modified through the historyLimit property Logger.historyLimit = 10; // Sets limit to the 10 most recent log entries